-ANALYSIS: Maui Oceanview LP intends to utilize pV technology as allowed throughout the Pulelehua community on commercial buildings for some energy needs and multi-family buildings for water heating and other energy needs as may be allowed by the County, Federal Aviation Administration ("FAA") and the Department of Transportation-Airports Division ("DOT-A").
-Maui Oceanview LP may also utilize some areas for "Brightfield" development as allowed by the FAA and DOT-A. HOUSING
+ANALYSIS: Petitioner intends to utilize photovoltaic technology as allowed throughout the Pulelehua community on commercial buildings for some energy needs and multi-family buildings for water heating and other energy needs as may be allowed by the County, FAA, and the DOT, Airports Division.
+Petitioner may also utilize some areas for "Brightfield" development as allowed by the FAA and the DOT, Airports Division.

+HOUSING